Are Minor Cracks in Your Foundation a Cause for Concern?

 We’re here to reassure you that not all cracks are created equal and minor cracks in your foundation many not necessarily spell trouble.
 To help you get a better understanding of whether or not the cracks you’ve spotted are cause for concern, here’s an overview of the most common types of foundation cracks.

 Vertical Home Foundation Cracks

 Vertical foundation cracks are common and are the least cause for concern.
 Vertical cracks go straight up and down, or run slightly diagonal, about 30 degrees of vertical.
 These types of cracks occur as the result of your foundation settling.
-Most houses, including those in Austin and San Antonio and throughout Texas, will see vertical cracks form within the first couple of years after construction — when most foundation settling occurs.
+Most houses, including those in Austin and San Marcos and throughout Texas, will see vertical cracks form within the first couple of years after construction — when most foundation settling occurs.
 While these cracks don’t signal structural concern, they can allow water to seep through the foundation wall during heavy rains.

 How are vertical cracks repaired?
 Typically, a urethane or epoxy material will be injected into the cracks, to permanently seal them to prevent them from reopening or growing as your foundation continues to settle.

 Diagonal cracks are another common type of foundation crack and run from about 30 to 75 degrees from vertical on your foundation or basement wall.
 Diagonal cracks can sometimes be very narrow (called hairline cracks) but are frequently wider at one end than at the other.
 They are caused by differential settling of a foundation — where one side of a home’s foundation settles lower than the rest of the foundation.
 This type of settling occurs when the soil beneath the structure expands, contracts or shifts away.
 This can be caused by drought conditions, flooding, poor drainage, roots of maturing trees, broken water lines or gutter downspouts that drain too close to the house’s foundation on one side.